X

 View details

 Steam Deck users can personalize their experience with the handheld console by adding Steam Deck skin designs, getting a protective carrying case and more.
 You can also connect peripherals.
-I've definitely spent a good amount of my time to date with the Steam Deck using the device on a stand, with a wireless keyboard and mouse.
+I've spent a good amount of my time with the Steam Deck using the device on a stand, with a wireless keyboard and mouse.
 I've spent less time connected to an external display, but I've also already ditched my first 256GB microSD card for a larger 512GB version.

 Read more: Steam Deck Review: This Handheld Gaming PC Surprised Me, in Ways Both Good and Bad

-I recently wrote an update about Steam Deck, a year after its release.
+I wrote an update about the Steam Deck, a year after its release.
 These are some of my current suggestions for the best Steam Deck accessories -- if you're into 3D printing, be sure to scroll to the end.

-$89 at Steam
+$79 at Steam

 Best slim dock